← Back to issue archive

 Mount Fuji area

-Eight ponds, Fuji reflected in the stillest one.
-Dawn or nothing.
+Eight ponds, Fuji mirrored in the stillest one.
+Arrive before sunrise or don't bother.

 saved